GeorgeDrayson/CV/README.md

 - GCSEs: Achieved 9 A*s and 1 A
 - Awarded an Academic Scholarship after my GCSEs and A Levels
 - Enjoyed Debating, Film-making, Field Hockey, Athletics and Music

+# Hobbies

+- Film-making: Directed, co-wrote, and acted in short films for the Harrodian Film Festival.
+We received second place and then achieved a technical commendation in the subsequent year.
+- Long Distance Running and Field Hockey: I spent most of my time in senior school competing for my Athletics Team Belgrave Harriers and playing Hockey for the 1st team.
+- Music: I have been playing the Electric Guitar since the age of 11 because of a passion for Old School Classic Rock and learning new skills.